Firefox-Pro-Coding/react-composition-api/README.md

 `setupFunction` receive props object as an argument. `props` is a [shallow reactive object](https://mobx.js.org/refguide/api.html#decorators), you can use `reaction` to watch changes on props.

-Upon component per component instance creation, `setupFunction` will be running only once and should return a function accepts no argument that returns JSX.
-Only the returned function will be running again to generate the new virtual dom.
+Upon every instance creation, `setupFunction` will be running only once.
+The `setupFunction` should return a function that accepts no argument and returns JSX.
+Only the returned render function will be running again to generate the new virtual dom.

 Normally, you need to tear down mobx `reaction` watchers when component unmounted.
 If you'd like to get it automatically done, import these reactivity utilities wrappers from `@firefox-pro-coding/react-composition-api`, or use the babel plugin to transform imports from `mobx` to this package.
 In setupFunction, synchronized calls to mobx reactions will be detected and tear down automatically when component unmount.

 You can't use any react hooks directly in the setupFunction, as it will only run once.
 If any hooks are used, you will have problems about react complaining rendering fewer hooks etc.

+## Benefits
+- Encapsulating and Composing data and logic without restriction rules of react hooks
+- setup only execute once, less gc pressure

+## Babel Plugin

+To get auto tearing down when component unmounted, you have to use mobx api wrapper from this package, or use the babel plugin to transform imports from mobx to this package automatically.

 ```js
 // using wrapper from @firefox-pro-coding/react-composition-api